majeedraza1/filterable-portfolio/readme.txt

 = Usages =

+If you are using Gutenberg Block Editor (WordPress 5.0 or later), search 'Filterable Portfolio'.
+There is a dedicated 'Filterable Portfolio' block with live preview for Gutenberg Block Editor.

-After installing and activating the plugin, a new custom post type called "Portfolios" will appear at your Wordpress Admin area.
+After installing and activating the plugin, a new custom post type called "Portfolios" will appear at your WordPress Admin area.
 Just create your Portfolio from the "Portfolios" menu & paste the following shortcode where you want to display this Portfolio:

 `[filterable_portfolio]`